andrewabarca/bizible.en/help/advanced-bizible-features/a-b-testing/a-b-testing-set-up-and-reporting.md

    ![](assets/3.png)

-1. Contact your Bizible rep or email [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#94e7e1e4e4fbe6e0d4f6fdeefdf6f8f1baf7fbf9) to enable the feature.
+1. Contact your Bizible rep or email support@bizible.com to enable the feature.

 ## Reporting {#reporting}